-8.7.2.5.2 LU\TM ACA established
+8.7.2.5.2 LU_TM ACA established

-If the LU\TM state receives a Command Terminated (ACA Condition) message (i.e., ACA established), then the LU\TM state shall send an ACA Established message or an Abort Command message to LU\CS state machines based on the contents of the TST field and QERR field in the Control mode page (see SPC-4) as shown in table 64.
+If the LU_TM state receives a Command Terminated (ACA Condition) message (i.e., ACA established), then the LU_TM state shall send an ACA Established message or an Abort Command message to LU_CS state machines based on the contents of the TST field and QERR field in the Control mode page (see SPC-5) as shown in table 64.

-Field in the Control mode page (see SPC-4) LU_TM Action QERR TST 00b 000b The LU_TM state shall send an ACA Established message to all LU_CS state machines to which the LU_TM state has sent a Queue Command message and the associated command has not completed or terminated.
-001b The LU_TM state shall send an ACA Established message to all LU_CS state machines in the task set associated with the faulted I_T nexus a b to which the LU_TM state has sent a Queue Command message and the associated command has not completed or terminated.
+Field in the Control mode page (see SPC-5) LU_TM Action QERR TST 00b 000b The LU_TM state shall send an ACA Established message to all LU_CS state machines to which the LU_TM state has sent a Queue Command message and the associated command has not completed or terminated.
+001b The LU_TM state shall send an ACA Established message to all LU_CS state machines in the task set associated with the faulted I_T nexus ^{a b} to which the LU_TM state has sent a Queue Command message and the associated command has not completed or terminated.
 01b 000Ь For each LU_CS state machine to which the LU_TM state has sent a Queue Command message and the associated command has not completed or terminated, the LU_TM shall: 1) send an Abort Command message; 2) wait for a Command Processing Complete message for the aborted command; and 3) remove all information for the command specified by the Command Processing Complete message's Command Identifier argument.
-001b For each LU_CS state machine in the task set associated with the faulted I_T nexus a to which the LU_TM state has sent a Queue Command message and the associated command has not completed or terminated, the LU_TM shall: 1) send an Abort Command message b; 2) wait for a Command Processing Complete message for the aborted command; and 3) remove all information for the command specified by the Command Processing Complete message's Command Identifier argument. a The faulted I_T nexus is the I_T nexus of the Command Terminated (ACA Condition) message's I_T_L Nexus argument. b If the LU_TM state receives a SCSI Command Received message with a command associated with an I_T nexus other than the faulted I_T nexus, then that command shall not be affected by the le 64 - Handling of commands already in a task set if an ACA is established (part 1 of 2) -- --- establishment of the ACA condition.
+001b For each LU_CS state machine in the task set associated with the faulted I_T nexus a to which the LU_TM state has sent a Queue Command message and the associated command has not completed or terminated, the LU_TM shall: 1) send an Abort Command message ^b; 2) wait for a Command Processing Complete message for the aborted command; and 3) remove all information for the command specified by the Command Processing Complete message's Command Identifier argument.
+Nexus ^b If the I argument.
+LU_TM stat exus is the I_T nexus of the Command Terminated (ACA Condition) message's I_T_L te receives a SCSI Command Received message with a command associated with an han the faulted I_T nexus, then that command shall not be affected by the le 64 - Handling of commands already in a task set if an ACA is established (part 1 of 2) -- --- establishment of the ACA condition.